shopglobal/slipstream/README.md

 ## Overview

 There are two parts of the application, front-end and back-end.
-The back-end is in Node.js and the front-end is in Angular JS and some ReactJS.
-There are several packages at use in both the front and back and you can see a list in the package.json and bower.json files.
-As mentioned, Bower and NPM are used for package managment.
-The front-end files are in the `/public` folder and the Bower-installed packages are in `public/vendor`.
+The back-end is in Node.js and the front-end is in ReactJS.
+There are several packages at use in both the front and back and you can see a list in the package.json.
+As mentioned, NPM is used for package managment.

-Node.js serves both the JSON API and the static web files.
-The app to launch both is `server.js`.
-The endpoint for the API is `/api` and the endpoint for the static web app is just `/`.
-Here are the other API details.
-They are subjec to change so please contact me if there's any inconsistencies.

-### ReactJS

-With "Version 2" we included some React components.
-The `JSX` parts of these are in `src/`, and they are set by the gulp file to compile to `public/js`.
-The reasons for including React are:

-* Future-compatabilty with React-Native, a way of writing iOS apps in Javascript (we probably can't re-use the same code exactly, but we're learning it).

-* Better performance for some things.

-* It's hip and fun?

-Although it makes the application more complicated and larger for the time being, we hope to migrate features over one-by-one and eventually have a full migration.
-There is also a `README.MD` in `src/` which may have useful information.

 ## Routes